 The crossovers feature a unibody structure where the body and frame (the foundation of the vehicle) are one single piece.
 What does crossover mean?
 Well, these vehicles combine the features of SUVs with passenger cars like a hatchback or station wagon.
 They get the name as they blend the styles of different models.

 With its feature unbody architecture, the Crossovers have the body and the chassis form one single structure.
 On the other hand, car mechanics give UVs a body-on-frame construction.
 And it makes a huge difference between suv and crossover.
 Not only body-on-frame cars are more capable and durable, they are also very good at managing the driving experience.
 Contradictorily, unibody are lighter, more comfortable and efficient on the pavement.

 The SUVs use two separate pieces for this purpose, having a ‘body on frame’ architecture.

-The unibody structure is lighter, providing quicker, smoother rides with a better fuel efficiency.
+In conclusion, the unibody structure is lighter, providing quicker, smoother rides with a better fuel efficiency.
 On the other hand, the heavier body-on-frame helps the vehicle to be more stable and durable.

+Safety is another difference between suv and crossover.
 Some people argue that SUVs are safer in an accident because of their heavy, sturdy nature.
 It is true in the case of low-speed collisions.
 They don’t turn upside down as easily as crossovers and the post-accident repairs are also simple in most instances.